mattxmade/fivestar-reads/README.md

 <p><strong>Application to create, view, update and delete book titles</strong></p>

 <p>This project is built using HTML CSS/Sass and JavaScript.</p>
-<p>The aim for this project is to improve my skills using JavaScript Objects, Prototypes and better understand their concepts.</p>
+<p>The aim for this project is to improve my understanding of JavaScript Objects and improve my DOM manipulation skills.</p>

 <br>
 <p><strong>Features implemented:</strong><p>